Coronavirus in Bangladesh: How can religion help? | DW | 23.10.2020

 Religion has played a positive role in dealing with the coronavirus pandemic, by raising public awareness and providing moral support, said panelists appearing on a Bengali talk show organized by DW.

-Representatives of Islam, Hinduism and Christianity, as well as an Islamic women's rights activist, took part in a talk show organized by DW in Dhaka to discuss how religion is providing positive impulses to cope with the coronavirus pandemic in Bangladesh.
+Representatives of various religions, as well as an Islamic women's rights activist, took part in a talk show organized by DW in Dhaka to discuss how religion is providing positive impulses to cope with the coronavirus pandemic in Bangladesh.

 Social distancing, hygiene and helping those affected are important religious duties during the crisis, the panelists said.
 And the health emergency affects everyone regardless of what they believe, they added.